sharif3271/LetMeSeeU/README.md

 ## whats the problem
 I bet that this situation is funny for everyone live in a free country. but, in a place, like IRAN, most common tools for comunication like whatsapp, telegram, instagram and dozens of other common application do not work becuase them banned to work by government.
 Yeah! it's wierd, unbliveable and, funny.

+also this is an aportunity for me to challenge myself by this problem.